dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 - [ ] Use the LIMIT clause to limit the number of values in the results.
 - [ ] Use the SELECT clause to limit the amount of data in the query.
 Partition data by date so the query can be more focused.
 - [x] Set the Maximum Bytes Billed, which will limit the number of bytes processed but still run the query if the number of bytes requested goes over the limit.
+> **Incorrect:** This is not correct because if the query contains too many bytes, the job will fail and not be run.
 - [ ] Use GROUP BY so the results will be grouped into fewer output values.